viamrobotics/docs/docs/data/upload.md

 ## Upload data with a Python script

-You can use the Viam Python SDK's data client API [`file_upload_from_path`](/build/program/apis/data-client/#fileuploadfrompath) method to upload each file you'd like to upload from your computer to the Viam cloud.
+You can use the Viam Python SDK's data client API [`file_upload_from_path`](/build/program/apis/data-client/#fileuploadfrompath) method to upload one or more files from your computer to the Viam cloud.

 1. Install the [Viam Python SDK](https://python.viam.dev/) by running the following command on the computer from which you want to upload data: